TYBROUGHNEY DOWLEY HISTORY

 Louis Dowley acquired Tybroughney in the early 1900’s, but when exactly that happened and who he bought it from is not known to me at present.
 What is significant however, is that Tybroughney Castle is now the only one of the many original Dowley residences that is still occupied by a Dowley family (Louis, a grandson of the original Louis, and his wife Daphne).

-Children of Louis & Kathy Dowley of Tybroughney
+Children of Louis & Cathy Dowley of Tybroughney

 Standing: Robert, Myles, Paddy and Dermot Seated: Marjorie, Kathleen, Aline, Dorothy and Maylon